lazy-media/public/Authentik/Readme.md

 ### Support

-For further support, please visit the [Authentik Discord Server](https://goauthentik.io/discord).
+For further support, please visit the [Authentik Documentation](https://docs.goauthentik.io/docs), [Authentik Github Issues](https://github.com/goauthentik/authentik/issues), or the [Authentik Discord Server](https://goauthentik.io/discord).
 Please do a thorough search of the Discord Server before posting an issue, as I am sure the issue has been asked and solved.
 If not, feel free to post.
 Everyone is there to help each other.
 I am also pretty active on this Discord Server if you are looking for personal help.

 ### Best Videos to watch to get started